What to do in winter

 It may be winter, but it's still worth finding out what wildlife is around with our nature calendar, full of tips, seasonal walks and ideas on the best places to spot birds and animals at this time of year.

-Eden Camp opens daily from 9 January and there are weekend openings throughout January for Rievaulx Abbey, Byland Abbey, Helmsley Castle, Scarborough Castle, Mount Grace Priory, Whitby Abbey, and our two National Park Centres at Sutton Bank and Danby.
+Eden Camp opens daily from around 8 January (check website for details) and there are weekend openings throughout January for Rievaulx Abbey, Byland Abbey, Helmsley Castle, Scarborough Castle, Mount Grace Priory, Whitby Abbey, and our two National Park Centres at Sutton Bank and Danby.

 The area's theatres generally take a well-earned break during January although Helmsley Arts Centre will sometimes offer live screenings plus a few other performances.

 The National Centre for Birds of Prey reopens its doors at the beginning of February.
 Most other attractions kick off their year around February half-term, including Ryedale Folk Museum and Captain Cook Memorial Museum.
 Go Ape! opens daily during half-term, then weekends only until Easter.
-Daily train services return briefly to the North Yorkshire Moors Railway for half-term (18-26 February) and the new season begins 3 April 2017.
+Daily train services return briefly to the North Yorkshire Moors Railway for half-term (10-18 February) and for the visit of 60163 Tornado (selected dates in early March), before daily services resume later in March.
 Check individual websites for the most up-to-date details.

 And don't forget, Yorkshire Gliding Club is open every day of the year except Christmas Day, for one day trial lessons if you'd like to have a bird's eye view of the National Park!